Sequential Monte Carlo Methods in the nimble R Package: Introduction

-SMC methods are attractive as they provide a general framework for conducting inference on any state-space model.
-In addition, SMC methods generally perform ``on-line'' inference, that is, inference on filtering distributions that can be updated sequentially as more data are received.
-A variety of SMC methods currently exist, including the bootstrap filter \citep{gordon93}, auxiliary particle filter \citep{pitt99}, Liu and West filter \citep{liu01}, Storvik filter \citep{storvik02}, particle learning algorithm \citep{carvalho10}, and others.
-In addition, algorithms such as Particle MCMC \citep{andrieu10} have been developed that place SMC methods within a broader MCMC framework.
-Although the different SMC algorithms estimate the filtering distribution using a variety of techniques, they are tied together through their use of sequential importance resampling \citep{doucet01} to update filtering estimates as new data are received.
+A variety of SMC methods currently exist, including the bootstrap filter \citep{gordon93}, auxiliary particle filter \citep{pitt99}, Liu-West filter \citep{liu01}, Storvik filter \citep{storvik02}, particle learning algorithm \citep{carvalho10}, ensemble Kalman filter \citep{evensen03}, and others.
+In addition, algorithms such as particle MCMC \citep[PMCMC; ][]{andrieu10} have been developed that place SMC methods within a broader MCMC framework.
+SMC algorithms are also a foundation for maximum likelihood estimation such as by the IF2 version of iterated filtering \citep{ionides15}.
+SMC algorithms have also been used to conduct approximate Bayesian computation \citep{delmoral12}.

-The generality with which SMC methods can be applied makes them well suited for use within the \pkg{nimble} \proglang{R} software package. \pkg{nimble} \citep{devalpine16} allows hierarchical models to be written using the \proglang{BUGS} language.
+The generality of SMC methods makes them well-suited for implementation within the \pkg{nimble} \proglang{R} software package \citep{devalpine16}. \pkg{nimble} adopts and extends a dialect of the hierarchical modeling language used by \proglang{WinBUGS}, \proglang{OpenBUGS} and \proglang{JAGS} \citep{lunn00, lunn12, plummer03}.
 These models can then be analyzed using \pkg{nimble}'s library of model-generic algorithms.
-Additionally, \pkg{nimble} provides a domain specific language (DSL) with which users can write their own model-generic algorithms.
-These algorithms can be run in \proglang{R} or compiled into \proglang{C++} for more efficient execution.
-In this paper, \pkg{nimble}'s SMC algorithms are described in detail. \pkg{nimble} also has a variety of MCMC algorithms for more general Bayesian inference, as well as an MCEM algorithm.
+Additionally, \pkg{nimble} provides a programming system embedded in \proglang{R} for users to write their own model-generic algorithms.
+These algorithms can be run in \proglang{R} or compiled via automatically generated \proglang{C++} for more efficient execution.
+In this paper, \pkg{nimble}'s SMC algorithms are described in detail.
+Because they are all written in \pkg{nimble}'s algorithm programming system, they can be readily inspected and modified by users, much the way many base \proglang{R} functions are written in \proglang{R}. \pkg{nimble} also has a variety of MCMC algorithms for more general Bayesian inference, as well as an MCEM algorithm.